shuuchuu/deckz/README.md

   --silent-latexmk / --no-silent-latexmk
-                                  Make latexmk silent.  [default: True] --print-config / --no-print-config
-                                  Print the resolved configuration.  [default:
-                                  False]

-  --help                          Show this message and exit.
+                                  Make latexmk silent.  [default: True] --help                          Show this message and exit.
 ```

-Most common use case will be to just run `deckz` in the folder of a deck to generate everything according to the resolved configuration.
+Most common use case will be to just run `deckz run` in the folder of a deck to generate everything (presentations and handouts) according to the resolved configuration.